Managing Your Medicine CabinetLast updated: August 02, 2016

 - For umbilical cord treatment, keep Vetericyn Super 7 Ultra Naval and dental floss or clamps.

-- It's also important to have easy access to both oral and injectable fluids such as saline and Re-Sorb®.
+- It's also important to have easy access to both oral and injectable fluids.
 Saline is great for flushing eyes or wounds and also works in the nose or as an injectable if the baby is not doing well.
-Re-Sorb® is easy to store and makes a gallon of puppy Gatorade.
+Breeder's Edge® Puppy Lyte is easy to store, helps maintain hydration and replenishes electrolytes.

 - Antihistamines are also helpful for any adverse reactions including lethargy or soreness post vaccination.
 Use this in tiny dogs before it becomes apparent that you need it.